temporenc/temporenc/README.rst

 * In the first stage, each component is encoded separately, resulting in an array of bits.
-The rules for encoding components is the same for all *temporenc types*.
+The rules for encoding components is the same for all *types*.

 * The second stage consists of packing the encoded components into the final byte string.
-The exact packing format depends on the *temporenc* type in use.
+The exact packing format depends on the *type* used.

 For representing numbers as bit strings, *temporenc* always uses unsigned big-endian notation, e.g. encoding the number 13 into 5 bits results in the bit